 When this module is present, *FEATURES*

-contains the symbol :I18N
+contains the symbol :I18N.

 (I18N:GETTEXT

-, depending on the given CATEGORY
+in the given DOMAIN, depending on the given CATEGORY.

-should be an ASCII string, and is normally the English message.
+MSGID should be an ASCII string, and is normally the English message.

 (I18N:NGETTEXT

-MSGID
+MSGID msgid_plural

-and msgid_plural
+CATEGORY.
+MSGID and msgid_plural

 should be ASCII strings, and are normally the English singular and